microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-sendmail.md

 If successful, this method returns `202 Accepted` response code.
 It does not return anything in the response body.

-If the request body includes malformed MIME content, this method returns `400 Bad request` and the following error message: `Invalid base64 string for MIME content`.
+If the request body includes malformed MIME content, this method returns `400 Bad request` and the following error message: "Invalid base64 string for MIME content".

 ## Examples
 ### Example 1: Send a new email using JSON format
 Here is an example of how to call this API.
-##### Request 1
+#### Request
 Here is an example of the request to create and send a message on the fly.

 # [HTTP](#tab/http)